GeorgeRoe/rust-mmu-guest-lecture/slides.md

 ## Nullability

-In rust `null` doesn't exist: if a value should be somewhere, it is, and it's impossible for it to not be.
+In Rust `null` doesn't exist: if a value should be somewhere, it is, and it's impossible for it to not be.

 ::left::